grlkrash/prism/completion-status.md

   - API endpoints updated to match official docs
   - Unit tests implemented for all functions
   - Integration tests implemented for all endpoints
-  - Pending: Real API integration (console.mbd.xyz down)
+  - Real API integration complete with Warpcast

 - Base Agent Implementation: 🟡 In Progress
   - Agentkit configuration implemented